ainsleyc/reps/study/books/Dont_Make_Me_Think.md

   * Home pages are important because they are fixed
   * Back button comprises 30~40% of web clicks
   * Figuring out where you are is a more pervasive problem in the web
+* Overlooked purposes of navigation
+  * It gives us something to anchor us while navigating
+  * It tells us what's here
+  * It tells us how to use the site
+  * It gives us confidence in the people that built it
+* Web navigation conventions
+  *